kitfud/Fluther/README.md

 ## Automation via FlutherNode

 A user who has set up a Fluther recurring buy only needs to submit a single transaction.
 The initial transaction outlines the parameters for each recurring buy including the tokens to be swapped, the amount to swap, and how much time must pass between swaps.
-All subsequent transactions are automated with flutherNode.js located in the Automation_Nodes folder.
+All subsequent transactions are automated with `flutherNode.js` located in the `Automation_Nodes` folder.
 The following steps outline how to run a fluther node:
-  1. cd into the Automation_Nodes folder, and from your command line install ethers 5.6.1 (some newer versions do not work properly)
+  1. cd into the `Automation_Nodes` folder, and from your command line install `ethers 5.6.1` (some newer versions do not work properly)

     ```
     npm install ethers@5.6.1 --save
     ```

-  2. Update global .env file with Infura websocket for appropriate chain (SEPOLIA_WSS), and signer private key (TEST_ACCOUNT)
+  2. Update global `.env` file with Infura websocket for appropriate chain (`SEPOLIA_WSS`), and signer private key (`TEST_ACCOUNT`)
-  3. Optionally install pm2 globally.
+  3. Optionally install `pm2` globally.

     ```
     npm install pm2 -g
     ```

-  4. exit out of the automation nodes folder and start the node with pm2.
+  4. exit out of the automation nodes folder and start the node with `pm2`.

     ```
     pm2 start Automation_Nodes/flutherNode.js
     ```

-troubleshooting flutherNode.js
+### Troubleshooting `flutherNode.js`

-Make sure the dollarCostAverageContractAddress is the correct contract address for the chain you are automating.
+Make sure the `dollarCostAverageContractAddress` is the correct contract address for the chain you are automating.

 ## Automation Layer & Further Development